Used together with other medicines to treat tuberculosis (TB). This medicine is an antibiotic.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Rifampin interacts with many other medicines.
-Make sure your doctor knows all of the medicines that you are taking before you take rifampin.
-The doses of the other medicines may have to be changed while you are taking rifampin.
+Make sure your doctor knows all of the medicines that you are taking before you receive rifampin.
+The doses of the other medicines may have to be changed while you are using rifampin.

 Warnings While Using This Medicine